moorepants/dissertation/systemidentification.rst

 reality due to the simple coupling of the front and rear frames by a revolute joint\ [#symmetry]_.
 Finally, I identify the remaining steer equation coefficients with

+.. todo:: it is only symmetric because of our choice. the theory has this symmtery that we like to enforce

 .. math::
    :label: eqSteerEquation